-Friday Night Dinner is set to return to Channel 4 for a sixth series - but where is the sitcom filmed?
+Friday Night Dinner has returned to Channel 4 for a special anniversary special - but where is the sitcom filmed?

-After two years, Friday Night Dinner is finally back on Channel 4 for its sixth series.
+Friday Night Dinner is back on Channel 4 for an extra special anniversary episode.

-The show - written by Robert Popper - tells the story of two brothers Adam and Jonny who return to their parents house for dinner once a week for the Jewish sabbath.
+The show tells the story of two brothers Adam and Jonny who return to their parents house for dinner once a week for the Jewish sabbath.

 Each episode is set inside the family home which is actually a real house in Mill Hill, North London.